praveen4599/CricAnalysis-using-SQL/README.md

 # CricAnalysis-using-SQL
-My Custom data analysis using SQL
+My Custom Cricket data analysis using SQL

 Our DBMS project is based on Cricket Analysis.
 It provides various information about the various teams participating in the World Cup, in which all the major countries participate.
 It also provides us with information about the various players participating in the tournament.
 The database contains details of players, coaches and umpires among others.
 All the useful information about the entire World Cup can be found here.